 Tribal Sponsorship Program

-Tribes, urban Indian health organizations and some other organizations are able to participate in the Exchange’s Premium Sponsorship Program.
+Tribes, urban Indian health organizations, and some other organizations are able to participate in the Exchange’s Premium Sponsorship Program.
 It’s a tribal decision whether they will pay for premiums on behalf of their communities and what criteria they’ll use to determine whether to sponsor premiums.
-See more information about the sponsorship program.
+For more information about the program, visit Sponsors.

 Tribal Status Verification